vippsas/vipps-ecom-api/vipps-ecom-api.md

 Once the operation in the Vipps app is completed, the Vipps app will open the frontend URL.
-For app-to-app integration, merchant app needs to be registered for a URL scheme and pass the URL scheme in `fallbackURL` in the Vipps backend API.
+For app-to-app integration, merchant app needs to be registered for a URL scheme and pass the URL scheme in `fallback` URL in the Vipps backend API.
 The Vipps mobile application will use the URL to launch the merchant application.

-For example, if your `fallbackURL` is `merchantApp://result?myAppData`, Vipps will append the status like: `merchantApp://result?myAppData&status=301`.
+For example, if your `fallback` URL is `merchantApp://result?myAppData`, Vipps will append the status like: `merchantApp://result?myAppData&status=301`.

 ##### Registering a 3rd party app with URL scheme and handling custom URL calls